 Usual Adult Dose for Breast Cancer:

--As Combination Therapy: 150 mg orally twice a day
+-In combination with fulvestrant or an aromatase inhibitor: 150 mg orally twice a day

 -As Monotherapy: 200 mg orally twice a day